10 TIPS FOR EMAILS

 If you have an email list of your clients, you know the power of the inbox.
-There are many fabulous user-friendly email services out there: Mailchimp, Constant Contact, A Weber, Mad Mimi, and more.
+There are many fabulous user-friendly email services out there: Mailchimp, ConvertKit, InfusionSoft, Constant Contact, AWeber, Mad Mimi, and more.

 Assuming you have your email service set up, here are 10 tips for elevating the success of your email campaign:

 1 WHAT'S IN IT FOR ME?
 People's inboxes are deluged with more than they care to deal with.
 Handing over their email address is the last thing they want to do...unless it's something they are sincerely interested in.
 Your emails must offer something of value to your clients.
 Make sure you've planned out your email campaign to include subjects that will interest them.
-If you need some inspiration, be sure to check out our fee download of 50 topics to get your started over at the marketing page ---> here.
+Make it your goal to deliver value so as to answer this question with a solid punch: What’s in it for me?

 2. PERMISSION: This may seem obvious, but make sure that you aren't just adding people to your email list.
 Legally they must give permission via a signup form on your site or a permission to have you add them by hand (it's always best to have them do it using the form on your site).
 And besides, this ensures that you are building a quality list of people that want to receive your information.